Ego (Halsey song): Composition

 "Ego" was inspired by Dolores O'Riordan (pictured) and compared to her works by music critics.

 "Ego" is 3 minutes and 18 seconds long.
 Halsey co-wrote the song with Gregory Aldae Hein and Greg Kurstin, while the latter, Wyatt Bernard, Michael Uzowuru, and Austin Corona handled its production.
 They played various instruments, accompanied by Alex G on guitar and Dylan Wiggins on drums.
 The song was engineered by Kurstin, Matt Tuggle, and Julian Burg; they were accompanied by Kieran Beardmore and Matt Wolach as assistant engineers.
 Caleb Laven served as the vocal producer, Sean Matsukawa as the recording engineer, Randy Merrill as the mastering engineer, and Spike Stent as the mixing engineer.

-Music critics labeled "Ego" as an alternative rock, pop rock, and pop-punk track, inspired by 1990s music.
+Music critics labeled "Ego" as an alternative rock, grunge, pop-punk, and pop rock track, inspired by 1990s music.
 Containing powerful drums and guitar lines, it was described by critics as anthemic.
 The song continues Halsey's "exploration of different musical eras", according to Jessica Lynch of Billboard.
 Critics believed it was reminiscent to the works of O'Riordan, especially for its "doo doo doo" vocalizations.
 Exclaim!s Karlie Rogers compared it to other Halsey songs like Manics "3AM" (2020) and If I Can't Have Love, I Want Powers "Easier than Lying" (2021).
 Rolling Stones Emily Zemler drew similarities between the propulsive chorus of "Ego" and the music of the bands Garbage and No Doubt, while Beats Per Minutes John Amen found it reminiscent to the Alanis Morissette album Jagged Little Pill (1995).
 Additionally, Slant Magazines Sal Cinquemani thought that it is "something Avril Lavigne would sing".

 The lyrics of the song are vulnerable and confessional, describing an inner battle with herself and her public persona, as she sings, "And I'm nervous what you'll think of me now".
 At the end of "Ego"'s bridge, Halsey reflects on how she "disguised [her] illness", referencing her diagnosis: "Who am I kidding? / I'm doing way worse than I'm admitting".
 An internal battle with herself, the song ends with the lyric, "I'm really not that happy being me".